Auclown/algo-challenge-ts/README.md

 * All solution.ts files are the solution written by the instructor Dylan Israel during the lecture.

+* All solution files are now hidden because it may be copyright infringement.

 #### Tasks I could not complete:

 * 019_avoiding-obstacles